solai-y/Clerc/README.md

 -------

 -   Backend:\
     Each microservice contains a `tests/` folder with integration and unit tests using `pytest`.
+To run these tests the folowing commands can be used to run the test locally, ensure that the docker containers are running before doing so

     bash

-    `cd backend/company-service pytest -v `
+    ` pytest -s ./tests/e2e/test_e2e.py `

 -   Frontend:\
     Run frontend tests with: